-The IRB-SBS and principal investigators are required to retain protocol records for three years after a study is completed.
+The IRB-SBS and principal investigators are required to retain protocol records for the appropriate amount of time after a study is completed (please see Record Keeping for details).
 In order to maintain compliance with this requirement, the IRB-SBS needs to know when a study is completed and the protocol is no longer considered active.
 A protocol can be closed at any time even if the study’s aim is not met (as sometimes studies are not completed).
 Closing a study either means that:

 - the study is permanently closed to enrollment